bwgref/straycats/index.md

 # StrayCats: The *NuSTAR* Stray Light Source Catalog

-## Usage
+## Usage and Citations

 The StrayCats paper has been published into ApJ!
 Please use the [ADS entry for the paper](https://ui.adsabs.harvard.edu/abs/2021ApJ...909...30G/abstract) to find published version (which includes the FITS table provided here) and the arXiv preprint.
-If you find the StrayCats data useful, please cite our paper and/or get in touch!
+If you find the StrayCats catalog useful, please cite our paper and/or get in touch!

 ---